Due to privacy laws, US Sailing cannot pre-populate personal contact information at this time.

 US Sailing has assigned a unique boat ID (SKU) to every boat that was issued an ORC or ORR certificate since 2022.
 You should have received an email from US Sailing assigning you a boat ID for your boat.

-Boat ID Support: If your Boat ID is not working in the field above, please try the following steps:
+Boat ID Support: If your Boat ID isn't working, try these steps:

-In order to obtain a certificate the owner of the boat must have a valid US Sailing Membership or, for foreign vessels, must be a member in good standing of their National Governing Body for Sailing.
-If you are not a US Sailing member or need to renew your membership please click here to apply for membership.
-If you have any questions please contact the Offshore Office at Offshore@USSailing.org
+Owner of the boat: To obtain a certificate, the boat owner must hold a valid US Sailing membership, or—for foreign vessels—be a member in good standing of their national sailing authority.
+If you are not a US Sailing member or need to renew, please click here to apply.
+If you have any questions, contact the Offshore Office at Offshore@USSailing.org.

-Fully Measured - based on a complete measurement carried out by a US Sailing Official Yacht Measurer.
-This is the most accurate rating the rule system offers.
+Fully Measured — Based on a complete measurement performed by a US Sailing Official Yacht Measurer; this provides the most accurate rating available under the rule.

 Please complete the following questions to identify what configuration or changes from an existing certificate you would like to test with this trial certificate.
 All data pertaining to the areas listed below will be completed later in the form.

-Fill in all rig measurements that have changed or would change if the trial configuration is accepted.
-Please complete any rig changes in metric units (meters and kilograms).
+Enter any rig measurements that have changed or that would change if the trial configuration is accepted.
+Please provide all rig measurement updates in metric units (meters and kilograms).

 SINGLE FURLING HEADSAIL

-To qualify for the single furling headsail credit your boat must carry only one headsail which is rolled/furled as the wind increases.
-This headsail must be the only headsail carried aside from a heavy weather jib no larger than prescribed by World Sailing.
-If this describes your configuration please select yes, if not select no.
+To qualify for the single furling headsail credit, your boat must carry only one headsail that is rolled or furled as the wind increases.
+This must be the only headsail carried, except for a heavy-weather jib no larger than allowed by World Sailing.
+If this describes your configuration, select Yes; otherwise select No.

 Please enter measurements in metric units (meters and kilograms) only.